If nobody knows you’ve gone, or where to look, or when you’re expected back, it could be a long wait to be rescued!

-A detailed note, left behind before any outing, should be Standard Operating Procedure.
+A detailed note, left behind before any outing, should be a standard procedure.
 The note could end up being a lifesaver.

 Before writing anything, though, consider who the note will be entrusted to.
-It must be a reliable person who can be relied upon to contact the proper authorities if you don’t show up as scheduled.
+It must be a reliable person who will contact the proper authorities if you don’t show up as scheduled.

 The standard style for an informative news story (which is what this note is) is based on the “Five Ws.”
 This model is taught in journalism schools, and the name refers to: Who, What, Where, Why and When.

 Answer all these questions, and you will give the search and rescue folks a better chance of finding you quickly.